Growth Metrics

 • In the past five years, Long-Term Deferred Tax ranged from a high of $2.9 billion in Q1 2024 to a low of $2.2 billion in Q1 2020.

-• Average Long-Term Deferred Tax over 5 years is $2.7 billion, with a median of $2.7 billion recorded in 2022.
+• Median Long-Term Deferred Tax over the past 5 years was $2.7 billion (2022), compared with a mean of $2.7 billion.

-• Peak YoY movement for Long-Term Deferred Tax: skyrocketed 2331.77% in 2020, then increased 3.18% in 2024.
+• Biggest five-year swings in Long-Term Deferred Tax: surged 2331.77% in 2020 and later rose 3.18% in 2024.

-• A 5-year view of Long-Term Deferred Tax shows it stood at $2.2 billion in 2020, then increased by 16.28% to $2.6 billion in 2021, then rose by 4.84% to $2.7 billion in 2022, then rose by 4.56% to $2.9 billion in 2023, then increased by 3.18% to $2.9 billion in 2024.
+• Dollar General's Long-Term Deferred Tax stood at $2.2 billion in 2020, then increased by 16.28% to $2.6 billion in 2021, then rose by 4.84% to $2.7 billion in 2022, then rose by 4.56% to $2.9 billion in 2023, then increased by 3.18% to $2.9 billion in 2024.

-• Per Business Quant, the three most recent readings for DG's Long-Term Deferred Tax are $2.9 billion (Q1 2024), $2.9 billion (Q1 2023), and $2.7 billion (Q1 2022).
+• The last three reported values for Long-Term Deferred Tax were $2.9 billion (Q1 2024), $2.9 billion (Q1 2023), and $2.7 billion (Q1 2022) per Business Quant data.